 Pass the bead needle (that’s still attached to your completed string of beads) through one of the holes in the piece of wood.
 Take a small bead and pass the beading needle trough.
 Bring the beading needle back around and pass it through the bead again.
 Secure it with a knot and cut the string.

 Now, hang your beaded suncatcher mobile in a window that gets plenty of sunlight and watch it sparkle!
 My mobile hangs in the window that the birds were flying into and I am glad to report that the suncatcher is doing its job of breaking up the reflection.
-It’s pretty and keeping my feathered friends safe.
+It’s pretty and keeping my backyard birds safe.